The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Resolution Size of Power-Law Random k-SAT

 Now we bound

 where $P_{i}$ is the probability to draw $i$ clauses which contain at most $i-1$ different variables and all of them at least twice.
 We can now imagine the $k\cdot i$ variables of the $i$ clauses to be drawn independently with replacement.
+This would only increase the probability that the $i$ clauses contain at most $i-1$ different variables and all of them at least twice.
+Thus, the probability we consider is an upper bound.
 Now we consider the $i-1$ different variables drawn.
 Then, we choose the $i-1$ pairs of positions where each variable appears for the first and second time.
 As a rough upper bound we have at most many possibilities by simply choosing $i-1$ from all $\binom{k\cdot i}{2}$ possible pairs.
 Now we bound the probability that at these pairs of positions the same variables do appear.
-This is at most $\left(\sum_{j=1}^n p_j^2\right)$ per pair of positions.
+This is at most $\sum_{j=1}^n p_j^2$ per pair of positions.
 At the remaining $k\cdot i-2\cdot (i-1)$ positions we can only choose from at most those $i-1$ variables.
 Thus, the probabilities at all other positions are the sum of the $i-1$ variable probabilities, which is at most the sum of the $i-1$ highest variable probabilities.
 Let $F(i)$ be the sum of the $i$ highest variable probabilities.
 Then it holds that

+for a constant $\kappa=\kappa(k,\beta)>0$ that might depend on other parameters, which are fixed to constants as well.
+We will use $\kappa$ to collect all constant factors.
+According to \lemref{lem:powerlaw}